 Clothing for the Afterlife

-Traditional in Egypt extended beyond life.
-Pharaohs were buried in carefully chosen garments meant to ensure rebirth in the afterlife.
+Traditional dress extended beyond life.
+Pharaohs were buried in garments chosen to ensure rebirth and protection in the afterlife.

 - Ritual wrappings